Did I get your attention?

 “Put on your own oxygen mask first before assisting others.”

 At first glance, that guidance seems very selfish.
 In the event of that type of emergency why wouldn’t we want to rise to the occasion and come to the aide of others?!

-Well, as you likely know, you won’t be able to help others if you cause yourself to pass out due to the drop in cabin pressure.
+Well, as you likely know, you won’t be able to help others if you pass out due to the drop in cabin pressure.
 You are no help to others if you don’t help yourself first.